mattbrescia/medication-crud/README.md

 After the user create the medication records, the grid result must be something similar to the below image.

 Interactions:
-- When the user click on "Add" button, the grid must be hidden, and display the form mode, to the user create a new record;
+- When the user click on "Add" button, the grid must be hidden, and display the detail mode, to the user create a new record;
-- When the user click on "View" button, the grid must be hidden, and display the form mode, with the data of the selected record;
+- When the user click on "View" button, the grid must be hidden, and display the detail mode, with the data of the selected record;
 - When the user click on "Delete" button, the selected record must be deleted from the list, and reload the list.

 ![grid](https://github.com/flachadriano/medication-crud/blob/master/grid.png)

 ### Detail mode
-When the user need to change or view more info of a record

-Obs:
-- It is not mandatory to add a calendar selection to set the date
-- The Dosage options must be: ml, tablet, pill
 ![form](https://github.com/flachadriano/medication-crud/blob/master/form.png)

 ## How to create it